quacksouls/bitburner/doc/guide/stock.md

 random reward.
 The reward can be faction reputation, company reputation, or money.
 Early in the game, the money you gain from a CCT is immensely useful to help you upgrade the `home` server, purchase servers, or buy programs via the dark web.
+Use the CCT API to help you automate various aspects of this game mechanic.
+The namespace of the API is `ns.codingcontract.functionName()`, not `ns.CodingContract.functionName()`.
 Here is a list of CCT problems:

 1. _Find Largest Prime Factor._ Determine the largest prime factor of an integer.
 The problem boils down to obtaining the